 ~ Veronica Ross, novelist and author of Hannah B

 I'm not sure if I'm a kayaker who writes poetry, or a poet who kayaks.
 I suppose it doesn't matter - both writing and water are integral to me.
 I'm not happy when a few days pass, and I haven't written.
-An unhappiness settles in the core of my being.
+An unhappiness settles.
 Similarly, if I don't get out on the water, a cloud descends that doesn't lift until I launch my boat.
 I suppose a part of growing up, growing comfortable with yourself, is learning how you move through this world.
 I write.
 I paddle.

 More and more, writing and paddling are inseparable to me.
 What I see, hear, and feel on the water ends up on the page.
 Sometimes it is a poem, sometimes a short story, sometimes a personal narrative.
 I've gathered here, in one place, selections of my water writing to share with you, as well as some of my latest creative obsessions - haiku, tanka, haibun and haiga.